Magulak/Magulak/README.md

 - 👋 Hi, I’m @Magulak
-- 👀 I’m interested in cool projects that will help me develop myself
+- 👀 I’m interested in cool projects that will help me improve myself
 - 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on any project that is within my skills reach or a little bit above my skills
 - 📫 How to reach me: